duckduckgo/zeroclickinfo-spice/README.md

 This repository is for contributing JavaScript-based Zero-click Info plugins.
 Each spice plugin will generally involve at least one HTTP(S) request to a third-party API, though in some cases could be completely stand-alone.

-We maintain a list of requested spice plugins, which are colored purple on [the Trello board](https://trello.com/board/duckduckgo-open-source-plugins/4f08e96d947729b526070890), but whatever you want to attempt is welcome!
+We maintain a list of requested spice plugins,  which are under the "spice" tag on [Uservoice](https://duckduckgo.uservoice.com/forums/5168-plugins/category/41838-spice), but whatever you want to attempt is welcome!

 Contributing